MSD for Mothers

 Our goal is to design, test and advocate for innovative models that expand women’s access to quality care and can be scaled for greater impact.
 We’re striving to find solutions to end preventable maternal mortality, today and for years to come.

-One way we’re working to increase access to quality maternal health services is by improving the care delivered by local private providers, such as independent doctors, midwives and drug shop owners.
+One way in which we’re working to increase access to quality maternal health services is by improving the care delivered by local private providers such as independent doctors, midwives and pharmacy owners.
 In the developing world, maternal health is typically thought to be a responsibility of the public sector even though women often turn to private providers as a critical source of care.
-Women seek care from private providers for a range of reasons, including proximity to their home, flexible hours, a sense of personalized care and sensitivity to local needs and customs.
-However, this care can be unregulated, expensive and of variable quality.
+Women seek care from private providers for a range of reasons, including proximity to their home, flexible hours, a sense of personalized care, and sensitivity to local needs and customs.
+However, this care can be unregulated, expensive, and of variable quality.